suman123rock/Congestion-Control-Simulator/README.md

 ## Project Overview

 This simulator provides an interactive way to learn about TCP's congestion control algorithms.
 By simulating packet transfers and visualizing the impact of network conditions, users can gain a deeper understanding of how TCP manages congestion to maintain efficient data transfer.
-The primary focus is on the Slow Start and Congestion Avoidance algorithms.
+The primary focus is on the Slow Start, Congestion Avoidance, Fast Retransmit and Fast Recovery algorithms.

 ## Features